AdobeDocs/analytics-platform.en/help/analysis-workspace/build-workspace-project/freeform-overview.md

 The project canvas is where you bring together panels, tables, visualizations, and components to build your analysis.
 A project can contain many panels, and each panel can contain many tables and visualizations.

 Panels are helpful when you want to organize your projects according to time periods, data views, or analysis use case.
-The active panel will have a blue border around it, and determines what components are available in the left rail.
+The active panel will have a blue border around it, and determines what components are available in the left panel.

 Depending on the starting point you chose for your projects, you will either have a [freeform table](/help/analysis-workspace/visualizations/freeform-table/freeform-table.md) or a [blank panel](/help/analysis-workspace/c-panels/blank-panel.md) in the canvas to begin with.
 The quickest way to start analyzing is to select one or many components and simply drag & drop them into the project canvas.
 A table of data will automatically be rendered for you.
 [Learn more](/help/analysis-workspace/visualizations/freeform-table/freeform-table.md) about the different options for building a table, or leverage our [training tutorial](/help/analysis-workspace/home.md) for more guidance on building your first project.